himanshu8100/Bank_Loan_Problem-ML-/README.md

 Accuracy Score is used to evaluate the model.

 ## Result
-Final predictions are saved in GB_prediction.csv (using gradient boost) and RF_prediction.csv(using Random Forest Regressor).
+Final predictions are saved in GB_prediction.csv (using gradient boost) and RF_prediction.csv(using Random Forest).